 Many babies get some form of devilish pleasure from playing the “drop game” whenever possible.
-To avoid leaving a trail of teething rings and sippy cups in your wake, pack a toy tether or two.
+To avoid leaving a trail of teething rings and sippy cups in your wake, pack a pacifier clip and a toy tether or two.
 These are also a great way to keep toys handy for entertainment purposes while bub is in the carrier or backpack.

 Baby Hiking Gear – Baby-Safe Bug Repellent

 Your baby’s skin is especially sensitive to strong scents and chemicals, but that doesn’t mean you don’t need to protect it from mosquitoes, ticks, and other creepy crawlies on the hiking trail.
 One way to shield bub from bug bites is to dress them in long-sleeved shirts and long pants.
 However, this may not be practical on warmer days, as babies have a hard time regulating their body temperature.